NPDE: Admission and Scholarships

 - Up to 6 students are admitted to the program each year.
-One position is reserved for non-Italian students (students who are not resident in Italy and graduated abroad).
-Scholarships of approximately € 13.590,00 each year (net of taxes) are available for at least 4 students.
+Two positions are reserved for non-Italian students (students who are not resident in Italy and graduated abroad).
+Scholarships of approximately € 13.590,00 each year (net of taxes) are available for at least 5 students (two of whom foreigners).
 The duration of each scholarship is 4 years, subject to performance.
 The monthly allowance can be increased up to 50% for students visiting a research institution or University abroad.
 Starting in the second year, there are also allowances for short-period mobility.

 - The Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants in favor of foreign citizens not residing in Italy and Italian citizens living abroad (IRE) for the academic year 2019-2020, available also for Phd Programmes.
 Further information on the application requirements can be found on the webpage MAECI Grants.
 All online applications must be submitted by 2 p.m.
 (C.E.T.) of the 30th of May, 2019 through the platform “Study in Italy”.

-The admission procedure requires apllicants to file a preliminary application by 15 May 2019 and a formal application (subject to admission at the preliminary stage) after the official call opens.
+The admission procedure requires apllicants to file a preliminary application by 15 March 2020 and a formal application (subject to admission at the preliminary stage) by 15 April 2020.

 Interested candidates are invited to fill the online preliminary application form and enclose the following mandatory documents:

-- a Curriculum Vitae (mentioning if a Master degree is expected before October);
+- a Curriculum Vitae (mentioning if a Master degree is expected by October 2020);

 - two reference letters;

 - a one-page research statement on a topic within one of the following research fields: Financial Economics, Macroeconomics, Microeconomic Theory, Economic History, Applied Microeconomics;

 - any other documents (such as research papers, Master dissertation, GRE, TOEFL) that may help to assess the candidate's qualifications.